umputun/spot/README.md

 - `sync`: syncs directory from the local machine to the remote host(s).
 Optionally supports deleting files on the remote host(s) that don't exist locally.
 Example: `sync: {"src": "testdata", "dst": "/tmp/things", "delete": true}`
 - `delete`: deletes a file or directory on the remote host(s), optionally can remove recursively.
 Example: `delete: {"path": "/tmp/things", "recur": true}`
 - `wait`: waits for the specified command to finish on the remote host(s) with 0 error code.
 This command is useful when you need to wait for a service to start before executing the next command.
 Allows to specify the timeout as well as check interval.
 Example: `wait: {"cmd": "curl -s --fail localhost:8080", "timeout": "30s", "interval": "1s"}`
+- `echo`: prints the specified message to the console.
+Example: `echo: "Hello World $some_var"`.
+This command is useful for debugging purposes and also to print the value of variables to the console.

 ### Command options